antdiv/mongo_dbs/README.md

       }
     }
     ```
-- an .env file with the environemnt variables required: HTTP_PORT and MONGO_URI
+- the environemnt variables required,HTTP_PORT and MONGO_URI, are defined in ".env" file as follow
 -
   ```sh
     HTTP_PORT=3000
     MONGO_URI=mongodb://root:example@mongodb:27017/
   }
   ```
-- define a Dockerfile that enables us to create a docker, starting from node:12-alpine and installing the required dependencies as defined in package.json
+- a Dockerfile allow us to create a docker, starting from node:12-alpine and installing the required dependencies as defined in package.json
   ```sh
     FROM node:12-alpine
     ...